 Hit the Beach at Pipers Lagoon Park

-One of the best beaches in Nanaimo is at Pipers Lagoon.
-The waterfront park has many walking trails and driftwood-laden beaches perfect for a sunset stroll.
+One of the best beaches in Nanaimo is at Pipers Lagoon Park.
+Located about 12 minutes north of downtown Nanaimo, the waterfront park has many scenic hiking trails and driftwood-laden beaches perfect for a sunset stroll.
 Plan to visit at low tide and walk over to Shack Island, a small slice of land dotted with rustic fishing cabins.

 Float at the Dinghy Dock Pub